Zendesk AI agent metrics to track automated resolutions in 2026

 You’ll see a couple of similar-sounding terms in Zendesk's reports, and it’s important to know the difference.

-• Deflection Rate: This is a pretty broad metric.
-A chat is "deflected" if it just doesn't end with an escalation to a human.
-This could mean the problem was solved, but it could also mean the customer got frustrated, gave up, and just closed the window.
+• Deflection rate: This is a broad metric.
+A chat is "deflected" if it doesn't end with an escalation to a human.

-• AI Agent-Handled: This is a much better metric to watch.
-For a conversation to count as "AI agent-handled," the AI has to understand what the customer wants (a real "intent") and there can't be any attempt to escalate.
+• AI agent-handled: This is a more precise metric to watch.
+For a conversation to count as "AI agent-handled," the AI has to understand what the customer wants (a real "intent") and resolve it without an attempt to escalate.

-If you only look at the deflection rate, you might get a skewed picture of your AI's performance.
-Focusing on the AI agent-handled rate gives you a much more honest view of where your AI is actually winning.
+Focusing on the AI agent-handled rate gives you a very clear view of where your AI is successfully delivering value.

 Bot satisfaction (BSAT)